Kalispell Fire Department

-In 2006, the Kalispell Fire Department was classified by the Insurance Services Offices (ISO), as a Class 3, joining the top 5 % of fire departments in the nation.
+In 2006, the Kalispell Fire Department was classified by the Insurance Services Offices (ISO), as a Class 3, joining the top 5% of fire departments in the nation.
 This not only means that the department provides excellent service, but it also means that insurance rates are lower for property and business owners.
-The Kalispell Fire Department Provides this service with the current staffing of 3 platoons and a total of 29 floor personnel.
+The Kalispell Fire Department provides this service with the current staffing of 3 platoons and a total of 29 floor personnel.

 In communities where the fire service is the principal provider of Emergency Medical Services (EMS) first response, the “chain of survival” standard shown in the link below was developed by the American Heart Association and is often used to provide guidance for distribution of resources.
-The chain of survival suggest that basic life support (CPR and defibrillation) should be available to the victim of cardiac arrest within 4 minutes of the event, and that advanced life support (paramedic service) should be available within 8 minutes or less of the event.
+The chain of survival suggests that basic life support (CPR and defibrillation) should be available to the victim of cardiac arrest within 4 minutes of the event, and that advanced life support (paramedic service) should be available within 8 minutes or less of the event.
 Early notification, distribution and concentration of emergency response service are thus paramount to successful resuscitation efforts.

 In trauma events, the golden hour is the historic benchmark applied to victims with significant critical traumatic injuries.
 The golden hour reflects the concept that survivability decreases significantly if the patient isn’t in the operating room within one hour of receiving a critical traumatic injury.
 The proper placement and staffing of well trained and equipped personnel is crucial for positive outcomes regarding emergencies.

 All of our Firefighters are Emergency Medical Technicians from Basic certification to Paramedic certification.
 We provide a fire based transporting Advanced Life Support Ambulance service to the Flathead Valley and surrounding communities.